BernardGreenberg/MuseScorePlugins/README.md

 (Scores customized with these plugins will play correctly in standard MuseScore 3, including the site).

-Link to official MuseScore Plugin Project page: https://musescore.org/en/project/articulation-and-ornamentation-control
+Link to official MuseScore Plugin Project page for this project: https://musescore.org/en/project/articulation-and-ornamentation-control